Once upon a time doesn’t work in business.

 What a spiritual coach believes is different to say a sales coach or a performance coach.
 Those beliefs attract different people for different reasons.

 A few months ago two web designers (from different companies) came to my storytelling workshop.
 Even though they were in the same industry, they had different beliefs which affected their USPs and the way they branded themselves.

 One believed that even the smallest of businesses can have quality design on a budget.
-They empathised with the plights of the everyday entrepreneurs and believed anyone can (and should) run a business with the help of business savvy design.
+They empathised the plights of the everyday entrepreneurs and believed anyone can (and should) run a business with the help of business savvy design.

-The other had a passion for “information architecture” and simplifying information and processes for large organisations.
+The other had a passion for “information architecture” and simplifying complex information and processes for large organisations.
 You know those companies with all the different departments and teams?
 They believed even the most complicated companies can enjoy a seamless web experience.
 They believed in designing websites that fit like tailored suits – everything measured and bespoke.

 Same industry, totally different beliefs.

 Take out a piece of paper and pour your soul onto the page.
 I promise the clearer you are on your beliefs, the clearer you are on what makes you different:

 I believe that _________________